 When people hear the word dementia, it is easy to jump to conclusions about what it is and what happens.
-However, people don’t always know what dementia actually is, so we have put together this guide to help you with understanding dementia and how to find extra resources of information.
+We have put together this guide to help you with understanding the disease and how to find resources and information.

 Spotting the symptoms of Dementia

-The best way of understanding dementia is to focus on the key symptoms.
 The word dementia describes a set of symptoms that may include memory loss, difficulties with thinking, problem-solving or speech and language problems.
-These changes are often small to start with, but for something with dementia they become severe enough to affect their every lives.
+These changes are often small to start with, but for something with dementia they become severe enough to affect every day life.
 A person with dementia may also experience change in their moods and behaviours.
 In the UK alone there are approximately 850,000 people suffering with dementia.
-That’s why it’s important for us all in understanding dementia.

 What causes Dementia?

 Dementia is caused when the brain is damaged by diseases, such as Alzheimer’s disease or a series of strokes.
 Alzheimer’s disease is the most common cause of dementia but not all dementia is due to Alzheimer’s.
 The specific symptoms that someone with dementia can experience will depend on the parts of the brain that are damaged and the type of disease that is causing the dementia.

 Getting an early diagnosis can help in some cases where there are drugs that can delay the progression of the disease.
 Contacting organisations such as Alzheimers Society, Dementia UK, Carers UK will help you understand how to cope with elderly parents.

 They provide practical guides, information on how to look after your parents; there are online forums and local support groups for both patients and carers.
 In particular, Dementia UK has published a very informative booklet on support for everyone in the family about coping with dementia.
 Also, check out the NHS site which also has lots of useful information.